Seeking Alpha's Second $1M Marketplace Service

 Congratulations to Avi Gilburt and The Market Pinball Wizard for becoming our second $1M Marketplace service.

-The service passed the milestone earlier in Q2, and continues to grow as a leading technical analysis and market outlook service.
+The service passed the milestone earlier in Q2 and continues to grow as a leading technical analysis and market outlook service.

 Below, we talk to Avi about the Seeking Alpha community, how he helps members understand Elliott Wave Analysis, and how The Market Pinball Wizard has evolved over time.